oracle-livelabs/oci-core/oci-fullstackdrs/terraform-stack-setup/terraform-stack-setup.md

 ## Task 1: Create custom image and prepare terraform files

 1. We will use **Ashburn** as primary region and **Phoenix** as standby region.
 Both region details are used in the terraform files.
-If you want to use different regions, please modify the region (primary) and remote_region (standby) details in the variables.tf file.If you are using different Primary and Standby region, make sure to complete the rest of lab 1 steps from your **Primary** region.
+If you want to use different regions, please modify the region (primary) and remote_region (standby) details in the variables.tf file.More details about the terraform files are there from step 9-12.
+If you are using different Primary and Standby region, make sure to complete the rest of lab 1 steps from your **Primary** region.

 2. Login into OCI Console with your provided Credentials.
 Select **ASHBURN** region.